-Aminim actively pursues commercial real estate opportunities in the United States and United Kingdom, with a focus on multifamily, residential, industrial and logistics properties.
+Aminim actively pursues commercial real estate opportunities in the United States, with a focus on multifamily, residential, industrial and logistics properties.
 Our multifamily acquisition targets in the United States are typically Class B assets, garden-style or mid-rise construction, consisting of 150-300 units.
-When purchasing industrial and logistics assets either in the U.S. or the U.K., our targets are typically facilities that are strategically situated within their markets, house A-grade tenants, and have favorable lease lengths and terms.
+When purchasing industrial and logistics assets either in the U.S., our targets are typically facilities that are strategically situated within their markets, house A-grade tenants, and have favorable lease lengths and terms.

 Aminim’s preferred locations are markets with high historical and projected population and job growth, and have proven sound economic fundamentals.
 Markets with positive migration from the renting demographic (Millennials, Baby-Boomers, Gen-Z) are top priority for multifamily and residential acquisitions, as are supply-constrained markets or locations where absorption of new supply is rapid.
 Industrial and logistics real estate should be located where there is a high availability of qualified labor, convenient access to major thoroughfares and transportation, and substantive regional economic growth.